kaubin/CS575-900_Assignment3/README.md

    Create a chat room: Select Rooms -> New Room.
 Enter room name, Click Submit.
 The room view will appear.

-   Open a second web browser to http://localhost:3000
+#### Open a second web browser to http://localhost:3000

-   Join the chat room created by the other browser: Select Rooms -> List Rooms.
+   Join the recently created chat room: Select Rooms -> List Rooms.
 A list of all available rooms will appear.
 Find the room created earlier.
 Click blue Join button.

    Enter chat messages in each browser, observe the other browser sees the conversation.